 Blessed Sacrament Elementary School is a private middle school in Washington.
 The principal of Blessed Sacrament Elementary School is Christopher Kelly, who can be contacted at firstname.lastname@example.org.
-515 children attend Blessed Sacrament Elementary School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
+535 students attend Blessed Sacrament Elementary School and identify as White, non-Hispanic; Multiracial; and Hispanic.
 The student to teacher ratio at Blessed Sacrament Elementary School is 14:1.
-Deal Middle School is one of the nearest middle schools.
+The Episcopal Center for Children is one of the nearest middle schools.

 - Ceramics sculpture